subsurface/subsurface/INSTALL.md

 respective upstreams.

-### Getting Qt5
+### Getting Qt

-We use Qt5 in order to only maintain one UI across platforms.
+We use Qt in order to only maintain one UI across platforms.

-Qt5.9.1 is the oldest version supported if ONLY building Subsurface Qt5.12 is the oldest version supported if also building Subsurface-mobile
+Qt5.9.1 is the oldest version supported if ONLY building Subsurface Qt6.8 is the oldest version supported if building Subsurface-mobile on desktop or for iOS Qt6.9 is the oldest version supported for Android

 Most Linux distributions include a new enough version of Qt (and if you are on a distro that still ships with an older Qt, likely your C compiler is also not